 None of our executive officers receive direct compensation from us.
 The compensation of the principals and other investment professionals of our investment adviser are paid by our investment adviser.
-Compensation paid to William H. Craig, our chief financial officer, is set by our administrator, FSC, Inc., and is subject to reimbursement by us of an allocable portion of such compensation for services rendered to us.
-During fiscal year 2009, we reimbursed FSC, Inc. approximately \$704,000 for the allocable portion of compensation expenses incurred by FSC, Inc. on behalf of Mr. Craig and other support personnel, pursuant to the administration agreement with FSC, Inc.
+Further, we are prohibited under the 1940 Act from issuing equity incentive compensation, including stock options, stock appreciation rights, restricted stock and stock, to our officers, directors and employees.
+Compensation paid to William H. Craig, our Chief Financial Officer, is set by our administrator, FSC, Inc., and is subject to reimbursement by us of an allocable portion of such compensation for services rendered to us.
+FSC, Inc. has voluntarily determined to forgo receiving reimbursement for the services performed for us by our Chief Compliance Officer, Bernard D. Berman.
+However, although FSC, Inc. currently intends to forgo its right to receive such reimbursement, it is under no obligation to do so and may cease to do so at any time in the future.
+During fiscal year 2010, we reimbursed FSC, Inc. approximately \$1.3 million for the allocable portion of compensation expenses incurred by FSC, Inc. on behalf of Mr. Craig and other support personnel, pursuant to the administration agreement with FSC, Inc.